Ian A. Lane

 About

-Ian Lane is a pediatric nursing epidemiologist and quantitative methodologist specializing in statistical approaches to studying the distribution and determinants of acute and chronic pain in seriously ill children and teens.
+Dr. Lane is a nursing epidemiologist and quantitative methodologist specializing in statistical approaches to studying the distribution and determinants of pain and quality of life in young adults.

 Ian is a board-certified pediatric pain management and critical care nurse and received his Ph.D. in Nursing Science from University of Massachusetts.
-He is now the Director of the Center for Nursing Education & Research at Providence College, in their Department of Nursing and Health Sciences.
+He is now Center Director for Nursing Education & Research at Providence College, in the Department of Nursing, as well as a Senior Nurse Scientist at Brown University.

 Methodological Interests